 There are four steps down into the main sales area but the sales team will happily meet customers in the main entrance office area should you have difficulty with these stairs.

-All of our cruises depart from the moorings at Souters Lane, the Groves, Chester, CH1 1SD.
+All of our cruises depart from the moorings at Souters Lane, the Groves, Chester, CH1 1SZ.

 At the Groves we have two floating pontoons with wooden decking and steel handrails.

-The second pontoon, closer to our office barge Minerva, provides access to the vessel operating our 2 Hour Iron Bridge cruises.
+The second pontoon, closer to our office barge Minerva, provides access to the vessel operating our Two-hour Iron Bridge Cruise.
 Again, it is accessible to wheelchair users and is accessed via a ramp with hand rails on either side.
 The angle of the ramp will vary with river height but should not exceed 12 degrees.
 The ramp is 112cm wide and sits level with the riverside path.

 Both of the pontoons can be reached via the paved slope adjacent to the steps leading to our Half Hour landing stage.
 Alternatively, there are steps with handrails leading down to both of our pontoons.

-Occasionally, when the tide pushes the river Dee above the weir close to our moorings, the river rises above the riverside path at the Groves.
-On these occasions, we have a temporary ramp which will span from the steps to our Half Hour City cruise pontoon or alternatively from the paved slope adjacent to them.
+During high tides, all cruises will sail from the Half-hour pontoon.
+We have a temporary ramp which will span from the steps to the Half-hour pontoon or alternatively from the paved slope adjacent to them.
 This ramp is 76cm wide.

 There will always be a member of staff available to offer assistance on board for any of our cruises, should this be required.